Geeksltd/chrome-extension/README.md

 ## Beginner Tips

 - You cannot touch the DOM in `background.js`.
 Only `content.js` can access the DOM.
-If you need to access anything (e.g. click on a link) from the background.js file, you should *send a chrome tab message to the content tab*.
+- If you need to access anything (e.g. click on a link) in `background.js`, you should ***send a chrome tab message to the content tab*** and do it there.